fszlin/certes/docs/CONTRIBUTING.md

 ### Closing issues

-The original poster or the maintainers of [certes] may close an issue at any time.
+The original poster or the maintainers of Certes may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

 - The issue is resolved